Opinion | Trump has wasted his chance to rally U.S. allies against China

 To be sure, Trump and the administration’s anti-Beijing faction tried to take advantage.
 Since June, Secretary of State Mike Pompeo has coordinated four major speeches by senior administration officials making a case against China, accompanied by a flurry of U.S. punitive measures, including the closing of the Chinese consulate in Houston.

 So far, however, the administration offensive has manifestly failed to win international support — and for good reason.
 Let’s start with the rhetoric.
-Rather than focus on Xi, who during nearly eight years in power has crushed his domestic civil society while escalating China’s foreign aggressions, Pompeo and his crew have peddled a picture of China’s government as a Communist monolith bent on world domination — and the 40-year history of Western engagement with it as a disastrous mistake.
+Pompeo and his crew could have focused on Xi, who during nearly eight years in power has crushed his domestic civil society, committed epic crimes against Muslims in the west and escalated China’s foreign aggressions.
+Instead, they peddle a picture of China’s government as a Communist monolith bent on world domination — and the 40-year history of Western engagement with it as a disastrous mistake.

 The speeches delivered by Pompeo, national security adviser Robert C. O’Brien, Attorney General William P. Barr and FBI Director Christopher A. Wray are laden with early-Cold War red-scare rhetoric.
 “America, under President Trump’s leadership, has finally awoken to the threat the Communist Party’s actions . . . pose to our very way of life,” O’Brien declared in the first of the speeches.
 Xi, he said, “sees himself as Joseph Stalin’s successor.”
 “If there’s one thing I learned” from the Cold War, said Pompeo, it’s that “communists almost always lie.”